International SOS: Services

 International SOS aims to reduce exposure to and mitigate health, wellbeing and security risks for organisations and their staff.
 Their services include providing a feed of information on world events, assistance services, health consultancy and programmes, education, advice and medical equipment.
 It advises on preventive programmes and assisting with emergency response for employees, including domestic workers, business travellers, expatriates and their dependents.
 Its centres are staffed by physicians, nurses, paramedics, EMT's, security specialists, operations managers, multilingual coordinators and logistics support personnel who speak nearly 100 languages and dialects.
 It also has a global network of external service providers including specialist doctors, hospitals, ambulances, charter aircraft and security personnel.

 The firm's Tracker service monitors the travel of 7.7 million people, helping organisations to know where their employees are in a crisis.
 The firm joined risk management consultancy Control Risks in releasing an itinerary-forwarding feature for their service, TravelTracker, in 2016.

 The firm operates air ambulances services out of South Africa, Singapore, China, Papua New Guinea, and the Middle East.
 It airlifted 18,000 emergency cases in 2008.

+International SOS also develops Quantum, a travel risk management platform that provides real-time risk information, geo-located crisis alerts, and access to medical and security expertise.
+The system offers tools for emergency notifications, traveler monitoring, and incident responses.

 Organisation

 International SOS is a privately owned company.
-They work with educational organisations, corporate clients (including the majority of the Fortune Global 500), corporate clients (including 89% of the Fortune Global 100 and 64% of Fortune Global 500), governmental organisations and non-governmental organisations (NGOs).
+They work with educational organisations, corporate clients (including the majority of the Fortune Global 500), corporate clients, governmental organisations and non-governmental organisations (NGOs).

 The firm has headquarters in Singapore and London.
-It operates worldwide via 83 offices and 27 assistance centres serving over 1,200 locations in 90 countries.
+It operates worldwide via 83 offices and 28 assistance centres serving over 1,200 locations in 90 countries.